 2019 Global Explosive Ordnance Disposal (EOD) Symposium & Exhibition

-Join us for the 2019 Global Explosive Ordnance Disposal Symposium & Exhibition, produced by NDIA in partnership with the EOD Warrior Foundation as we examine innovation in training and technology for the international EOD, public safety bomb squad (PSBS) and UXO/demining community.
-Our theme is “Innovation for the Future”.
-Military members attend this event for free so expect to interact with numerous EOD technicians in uniform from all services’ operational units as well as program managers and resource sponsors from the Pentagon.
-There will be attendees and speakers/panelists from the Interagency to include ATF, FBI and the DHS Office of Bombing Prevention.
+Join us for the 2019 Global Explosive Ordnance Disposal (EOD) Symposium & Exhibition, produced by NDIA in partnership with the EOD Warrior Foundation, as we examine innovation in training and technology for the international EOD, public safety bomb squad (PSBS), and UXO/demining community.
+Our theme is “Innovation for the Future.”
+As military members attend this event for free, you can expect to interact with numerous EOD technicians in uniform from all services’ operational units as well as program managers and resource sponsors from the Pentagon.
+There will be attendees and speakers/panelists from the Interagency to include ATF, FBI, and the DHS Office of Bombing Prevention.
 Traditionally, we have a strong showing from NATO and expect to have representatives again from the NATO C-IED and EOD Centers of Excellence.

-The Global EOD Symposium and Exhibition continues in its 10th year as a NDIA event in partnership with the EOD Warrior Foundation as THE preeminent annual event for the EOD, PSBS and UXO/demining community.
+The Global EOD continues in its 10th year as an NDIA event in partnership with the EOD Warrior Foundation as the preeminent annual event for the EOD, PSBS, and UXO/demining community.

-*Please Note - The agenda for this symposium has changed from previous years.
-It will now start at 8:00 am on Tuesday, August 6 and conclude at 12:00 pm on Thursday, August 8.*
+*Please note: The agenda for this symposium is different than that of previous years.
+It will now start at 8:00 am on Tuesday, August 6, and conclude at 12:00 pm on Thursday, August 8.

 NEW Suicide Prevention Workshop!

-The EOD Warrior Foundation, in partnership with CIGNA, is excited to feature an EOD Suicide Prevention Workshop, taking place on Wednesday August 7, at the Global EOD Symposium and Exhibition.
+The EOD Warrior Foundation, in partnership with Cigna, is excited to feature an EOD Suicide Prevention Workshop, taking place on Wednesday, August 7, at the 2019 Global EOD.

 EOD Warfighter Brain Health Workshop

-The NDIA is proud to host an EOD Warfighter Brain Health Workshop during the 2019 Global EOD Symposium and Exhibition (GESE).
-This workshop will include two panels presenting the two most important perspectives.
+The NDIA is proud to host an EOD Warfighter Brain Health Workshop during the 2019 Global EOD.
+This workshop will include two panels that present two important perspectives:

-- Medical perspective panel will included participants from academia, the DoD medical research and Veterans Affairs.
+- The medical perspective panel will include participants from academia, the DoD medical research, and Veterans Affairs.

-- The “state of affairs” panel will include representatives from the DoD, VA, and Legislative professionals working on current Brain Health Policy.
+- The “state of affairs” panel will include representatives from the DoD and Veterans Affairs alongside legislative professionals working on current Brain Health Policy.

 Both panels will include moderated panel discussions covering current hot topics immediately followed by an open Q&A session.

-While ever improving medical science and forward positioning of advanced surgical capabilities has provided unpresented battlefield survivability; the number of service members suffering from undiagnosed or poorly understood mTBI and TBI resulting from blast overpressure exposure remains far too high.
-While this is not strictly an EOD problem, the joint service EOD community and leaders have taken a thought leadership role as they attempt to better connect the military and civilian medical research communities with those organizations caring for our wounded.
-We must collaborate and seek understanding of the complex physiological and psychological results of blast induced brain trauma; ultimately healing these injuries.
-Equally as important, is development of a practical strategy and policy that establishes the foundation for solving this joint service medical issue.
+While ever-improving medical science and surgical capabilities have stimulated unprecedented battlefield survivability, the number of service members suffering from undiagnosed or poorly understood mTBI and TBI resulting from blast overpressure exposure remains far too high.
+While this phenomenon is not strictly an EOD problem, the joint service EOD community and leaders have taken on a thought leadership role as they work to better connect the military and civilian medical research communities with organizations that care for our wounded.
+We must collaborate and seek an understanding of the complex physiological and psychological results of blast-induced brain trauma, ultimately healing these injuries.
+Equally important is the development of a practical strategy and policy that establish a foundation for solving this joint service medical issue.

 The NDIA has a policy of strict compliance with federal and state antitrust laws.
 The antitrust laws prohibit competitors from engaging in actions that could result in an unreasonable restraint of trade.
 Consequently, NDIA members must avoid discussing certain topics when they are together – both at formal association membership, board, committee, and other meetings and in informal contacts with other industry members: prices, fees, rates, profit margins, or other terms or conditions of sale (including allowances, credit terms, and warranties); allocation of markets or customers or division of territories; or refusals to deal with or boycotts of suppliers, customers or other third parties, or topics that may lead participants not to deal with a particular supplier, customer or third party.